rydmike/fcs_simple_demo/README.md

       // Define the light theme for the app, based on defined colors.
       theme: FlexColorScheme.light(
         colors: _mySchemeLight,
+        // Just want to use a built in scheme?
+Then comment colors above and
+        // use scheme below to select a built-in one:
+        // scheme: FlexScheme.hippieBlue,
         surfaceStyle: FlexSurface.medium,
         appBarStyle: FlexAppBarStyle.primary,
         appBarElevation: 0,